RECOGNITION OF PRIOR EXPERIENTIAL LEARNING

 Recognition of Prior Experiential Learning (RPEL) is the process that is traditionally used by higher education institutions to acknowledge the skills and abilities that you have built up via previous learning and workplace experience.
 The RPEL assessment process aims to assess learner knowledge and skills, potentially allowing learners to claim credit and exemption from undertaking further study, learning and or assessment.

 RPEL cannot be claimed for the external assessment process.
 The external assessment process covers the learning outcomes for units 3-5.
-All learners must complete the external assessment process which includes the summative written examination and OSCE assessment.
+All RPEL learners must complete the external assessment (ie a online written exam) and OSCE assessment.

-The VTCT Level 7 Diploma in Clinical Aesthetic Injectable Treatments is OFQUAL regulated, and a JCCP approved awarding organisation.
-Should proposed legislative changes come to fruition, successful practitioners will be able to use the post-nominals PgDipAES, and secure their future practice by becoming a qualified clinical aesthetic practitioner.
+The VTCT Level 7 Diploma in Clinical Aesthetic Injectable Treatments is OFQUAL regulated, and a JCCP approved assessment route to qualification.
+Should proposed licensing and legislative changes come to fruition, successful practitioners will be able to use the post-nominals PgDipAES, and secure their future practice by becoming a qualified clinical aesthetic practitioner.

 Learners seeking to undertake the RPEL fasttrack assessment process for the VTCT level 7 Diploma in Clinical Aesthetic Injectable treatments must meet the following entry requirements.
 These have been informed by and aligned to CPSA and JCCP standards.

 Hold provisional registration on Part A of the JCCP Practitioner register.

 OR must meet the following criteria:

 A regulated medical or healthcare practitioner with no conditions attached to practice and able to study at level 6 or above.